-Both canoeing and kayaking are very rewarding water sports, and are a great way to relieve stress whilst offering fitness benefits at the same time.
-When your paddle enters the water and completes a good stroke, pretty much every muscles in your upper body is used, as well as some lower body muscles as well!
+Both canoeing and kayaking are very rewarding water sports and are a great way to relieve stress whilst offering fitness benefits at the same time.
+When your paddle enters the water and completes a good stroke, pretty much every muscle in your upper body is used, as well as some lower body muscles as well!

 One of the best things about taking part in these sports is that you can learn the basic skills in just a few days, meaning you can spend more time perfecting them as well as learning new ones.